 A person born in Melbourne or Sydney today is expected to live to 83.7 years - the longest life expectancy of any city and almost three full years longer than Albury-Wodonga (80.8).

-About 61 per cent of people from the Sunshine Coast feel safe walking in their local area after dark, the highest national result.
-People from Cairns, Townsville and western Sydney felt least safe.
+About 61 per cent of people from the Sunshine Coast feel safe walking in their local area, the highest national result.
+People from Cairns, Townsville and Western Sydney felt least safe.

 At 96 per cent, Ballarat residents were most likely to feel they could get help outside their household - from a friend, relative or support service - in a time of crisis.
 No city had a rate lower than 90 per cent.

-Perth has the lowest obesity rate (23 per cent), while Toowoomba has the highest (36.3 per cent).
+Perth has the lowest obesity rate (23 per cent), while Toowomba has the highest (36.3 per cent).

 Among capital cities Perth residents were also the highest direct emitters per capita of greenhouse gas emissions.
 Canberrans emitted the least.